pmcgrenery/WxBrief/TESTING.md

 ### **As a user, I want to know what areas are covered by radar so that I know the extents of the radar coverage.**

-1. On the map there is a semi transparent overlay that shows the user the radar coverage.
+1. On the map there is a semi-transparent overlay that shows the user the radar coverage.

 <img src="docs/user-story-19.png" style="width:600px">
 <br/>

 ### **As a user, I want to know of any areas of significant weather outside the areas of radar coverage, so that I know what sectors of airspace to expect significant weather systems.**

-1. SIGMET's are plotted on the map that show the user all known and forecast areas of significant weather across the entire globe.
+1. SIGMET's are plotted on the map that shows the user all known and forecast areas of significant weather across the entire globe.
 The SIGMET's cover areas of radar coverage and also remote areas.

 <img src="docs/user-story-20.png" style="width:600px">
 <br/>